 The contribution rate is the percentage of your school salary/wages that you contribute to your retirement account.
 Your membership class and employment history determine your contribution rate.
 PSERS membership classes are determined by the date of your first qualified service.
+Refer to the Active Member Handbook on the PSERS website for more information.

-In addition, certain membership classes (Class T-E, Class T-F, Class T-G, and Class T-H) may also have a shared-risk/shared-gain contribution rate, which is in addition to the Defined Benefit (DB) basic contribution rate.
+In addition, certain membership classes (Class T-E, Class T-F, Class T-G, and Class T-H) may also have a shared-risk/shared-gain contribution rate, which is in addition to the Defined Benefit basic contribution rate.
 With this "shared risk/shared gain" provision, your DB contribution rate may increase or decrease by 0.50% or 0.75% within the specified range once every three years.
 As a result, members can benefit when PSERS investments are doing well and share some of the risk when investments underperform.
 Please refer to the PSERS website for more information.

-Why do my employer's contributions not appear on my statement?
+Why do my employer's DB contributions not appear on my Statement of Account?